3mdeb/news-and-ideas/_posts/2018-07-27-Our-first-look-at-debos-new-Debian-images-generator.md

 ## What is debos

-`debos` is quite a new tool allowing for easier Debian images generation.
+`debos` is quite a new tool allowing easier Debian images generation.
 It seems to be following current trends - it is written in `Go`, using `YAML` as an input format.
-The idea of taking away `debootstrap` shell scripts and replacing it with single, simple `YAML` file looks tempting enough to give it a try.
+The idea of taking away `debootstrap` shell scripts and replacing it with a single, simple `YAML` file looks tempting enough to give it a try.
 Full feature description can be found in
 [this introductory post](https://www.collabora.com/news-and-blog/blog/2018/06/27/introducing-debos/)
 on Collabora's blog.